dnivie/ElectronicBoostController/README.md

 The MAC valves likes to operate at around 30Hz with PWM control.
 I have set the digital output d11 and d12 to 30Hz (see setup-function in code).

+Here's the [link](https://a360.co/30CXK5K) to the gaugepod I'm using.
+It's design to be used with a 1.3" 128x64 oled screen with a 52mm standard automotive gaugepod.